Košice, Slovakia - Things to Do in Košice

 Things to Do in Košice

-Košice, Slovensko - Complete Travel Guide
+Košice, Slovakia - Complete Travel Guide

 Top Things to Do in Košice

-Explore St. Elisabeth Cathedral and Main Street
+St. Elisabeth Cathedral and the Historic Center

-Discover the East Slovak Museum
+East Slovak Museum and Archaeological Finds

-Experience the Steel Park and Industrial Heritage
+Steel Park and Industrial Heritage

-Take a Day Trip to Spiš Castle
+Day Trip to Spiš Castle

 Getting There